gvwilson/thirdbit/src/fiction/santas/index.md

 This should only take a moment."

-As he reached for the back of the robot's head to turn it off, it froze for a second, and then something changed in its posture.
+As he reached for the back of the robot's head to turn it off, the robot froze for a second, and then straightened up and squared its shoulders.
 Somehow,
 he knew that the machinery in front of him was now under Elfabot's control.